You might not have heard about borage microgreens before. I’ve never seen them sold in a store or talked about very often.

 Fill the planting tray with a good potting mix and tamp the soil to level the surface.

 Next, mist the soil’s surface with a spray bottle three or four times to wet the potting mix (soil).

-There is no need to wet all of the soil profile.
+There is no need to wet all of the soil profiles.
 For example, the soil in the bottom of the planting tray does not need to be wet.

 It can be detrimental later on as the seed germinates.

-Rough textured seeds like borage can hold mold spores, and extra moisture will only increase the chances of a mold outbreak.
+Rough textured seeds like borage can hold mold spores; extra moisture will only increase the chances of a mold outbreak.